unisonweb/unison/unison-src/transcripts/docs.output.md

   `builtin.List.take n xs` returns the first `n` elements of `xs`.
 (No need to add line breaks manually.
-The display command will do wrapping of text for you.)
+The display command will do wrapping of text for you.
+Indent any lines where you don't want it to do this.)

   ## Examples: